skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The party discusses their plans, considering whether to go straight to Greymoor or to stop at Mar Talos on the way back.
 Lucian decides to stay and help the people rebuild their town.
-Eomer looks sternly at Lucian and just as sternly says, "Stay away from my girlfriend".
+Eomer looks sternly at Lucian and just as sternly says, "Stay away from my girlfriend."

 Lucian, known to be a bit of a cad, just grins.